 Credits earned at other accredited educational institutions that the student may wish to transfer to CPI may or may not be accepted by the institution.
 It is the student's responsibility to obtain confirmation, through the CPI Admissions office, that CPI will accept any credits earned at another educational institution, before signing an enrollment agreement.
-CPI will only accept credits for General Education courses completed at an institution that is accredited by a regional or national accrediting agency.
+CPI may accept credits for General Education or non-General Education courses completed at an institution that is accredited by a regional or national accrediting agency.
 The student must have received a final grade of "C" or higher for the course to be transferred.
-All classes that are non-General Education classes must be taken at CPI.
+General Education credits from other institutions are considered for transfer if they have been taken within ten years.
+Beyond ten years, the credits will be subject for review.
+Core course credits from other institutions are considered for transfer if they have been taken within three years.
+Beyond three years, the credits will be subject to review.
 Transferred courses are recorded on the student record/transcript with a 'T (transfer credit) in place of merit grade.
 These classes do not factor in the student's GPA.